-• Unoptimized tariff pricing
+• Unoptimized pricing (regulated and deregulated)

-• Meter errors
+• Meter inaccuracies

-• Billing setup or process issues
+• Billing setup issues

-• Unrealized special contract opportunities or bill errors
+• Unrealized special contract or opportunities

 Without a formal oversight structure, these inefficiencies persist quietly for years.